MahmoodSpewAfsh/Quantum-Inspired-Algorithms-for-Quantum-Chemistry-Calculations/README.md

 ![License](https://img.shields.io/badge/License-See_Credits-orange)
 ![Status](https://img.shields.io/badge/Status-Research-green)

 This repository contains a complete hybrid quantum-classical workflow to calculate the ground state energy of the Hydrogen molecule (H2) across dissociation curves.
-It integrates PySCF and OpenFermion for quantum chemistry with a custom Chaotic Amplitude Control (CAC) solver for Ising optimization, utilizing the Extended Bravyi-Kitaev (XBK) transformation.
+It integrates PySCF and OpenFermion for quantum chemistry with CIM variants and dSB solver for Ising optimization, utilizing the Extended Bravyi-Kitaev (XBK) transformation.

 # TABLE OF CONTENTS
 1. Overview